 I mentioned in a recent blog post that I’ve been off birth control for four years, and I got lots of questions about it.
-If there’s anything I’ve learned through the experience, it’s that sex education in this country is lacking (we already knew that) but it particularly fails at providing young women with the information and tools they need to accurately track, understand and feel control over their fertility.
-Most sex education programs spend more time explaining the different birth control options women have, than they do explaining how to predict ovulation or manage the pain and bloating that comes along with menstruation.
+If there’s anything I’ve learned through the experience, it’s that sex education in this country is lacking (we already knew that) but it particularly fails at providing young people with the information and tools they need to accurately track, understand, and feel control over their fertility.
+Most sex education programs spend more time explaining the different birth control options we have, than they do explaining how to predict ovulation or manage the pain and bloating that comes along with menstruation.

-That said, we’re also dealing with a White House that is poised to roll back women’s access to affordable birth control and safe abortion.
+That said, we’re also dealing with a White House that is poised to roll back access to affordable birth control and safe abortion.
 I don’t know about you, but most of the girls at my high school got their birth control from Planned Parenthood.
 For us, the nearest clinic was a 30-minute drive away, and girls would literally carpool down to pick up their supply.
 Access to birth control prevented a lot of us from becoming mothers earlier than we would have wanted, but we were also kind of cheated out of ever experiencing natural cycles.
 I was put on hormonal birth control at the age of 14 after experiencing a severe ovarian cyst (it’s often used to treat and prevent them).
 But then the doctor encouraged me to just stay on it.
 Why?
 I think a lot of us were made to feel like birth control pills, rings or implants were the only options if we didn’t want to end up on the next season of Teen Mom.
 And it doesn’t stop when we exit high school.
 I’ve heard over and over from friends about how they are pressured into birth control options immediately after giving birth.
 What?
 Like you just went on a 9-month hormonal roller coaster ride and you don’t even get a break after having a human literally exit your body?
-That seems insane.

 It happens to those of us without kids, too.
 The first annual physical I had after going off the pill went something like this.